Skip to content

 Who is actually in charge of fraternities and sororities?

 Each chapter elects individuals to govern the day-to-day operations of the chapter and to oversee the enforcement of (inter)national rules and regulations on USI’s campus.
 Additionally, each chapter has an alumni advisor who can assist the chapter in ensuring compliance with (inter)national policies.
-Finally, the Program Coordinator for Fraternity/Sorority Life is a full time professional who oversees the functioning of every chapter on campus and serves as the primary contact for the USI fraternity and sorority community.
+Finally, the Assistant Director: Center for Campus Life - Fraternity/Sorority Life is a full time professional who oversees the functioning of every chapter on campus and serves as the primary contact for the USI fraternity and sorority community.